-It's Winter Solstice, and all around the Presidio we're seeing our natural landscape respond to the season.
-After months of drought, fall rains are coaxing seeds to sprout to life.
-Creatures, like birds and banana slugs, are currently more active and visible.
-To help you embrace the season, here are some of the greatest signs of the season, and some great places – and ways – to experience the beauty of winter in the Presidio.
+Winter is coming, and all around the Presidio we're seeing our natural landscape respond to the season.
+Fall rains are coaxing seeds to sprout to life.
+Creatures like birds and banana slugs are more active and visible.
+To help you embrace the season, here are six signs of the season, and some great places – and ways – to experience the beauty of winter in the Presidio.

 Presidio trails, try to spy some of the season's fantastic 'shrooms and share your findings via the free

 iNaturalist app, a great public resource developed by scientists at the California Academy of Sciences.
 Above is the red-capped (and toxic!)
 Fly agaric spotted in the woodlands near Infantry Terrace.